ICI3D/ICI3D.github.io/futures/shadow.md

 SHADOW -- OPEN does nothing (change back to HIDE for future); I like this convention even though it's pointless to use it for a one-time meeting.

-## 27 June - 8 July, 2022

-_This schedule is preliminary and subject to change._

-SHADOW pedagogy, funding, structure, and mission
+SHADOW pedagogy, funding, structure / governance, mission / strategy

-NOTE Funding brainstorming session; tasks for follow up; report back; implement

 ## Monday 27 June

-8:30-9:00	Arrival OPEN and coffee
+8:00-9:00	Arrival, Registration, Testing, and Coffee

 9-9:20	ICI3D Program: Refresher / overview (Juliet)